Once a time

 WIFE No!!

-MOTHER Someday you'll a real pet, Jack.
+MOTHER Someday you'll have a pet, Jack.

 A piggy?!